 Whether you’re buying a new home or trying to refinance your current one, you’ll want to consider hiring a Mortgage Broker.
-Mortgage Brokers Salt Lake City work on your behalf to get you a better rate or term.
+They work on your behalf to get you a better rate or term.
 They may also be able to help you if you’re unable to qualify for a standard loan program.
 However, beware: these professionals can often collect origination fees, and their interests may only sometimes align with yours.

 Using a mortgage broker is a good way to shop around for a better rate or term.
 They can also be a useful resource for consumers who may have a difficult time getting approved for a mortgage.
 Some brokers charge a fee in addition to their lender commission.
 They may even be partial to a particular lender.
 If you do decide to go the route of using a broker, here are some things to consider.
 A mortgage broker can be helpful if you’re in the market for a new mortgage, especially if you have a bad credit history.
 Brokers can also be helpful if you’re looking to refinance an existing home.
 They can help you compare several lenders’ rates, terms, and features.